-- 1. Have each student keep his or her planks in his container.
+- 1. Have each student keep his planks in his container.
 Divide the class into two or three small groups. - 2.
 Demonstrate to the class how to build a simple square tower using the side construction.
 Begin with two parallel planks.
 The next rows should be two more planks perpendicular to the first row. - 3.
-Call students one at a time to add their planks to each of the towers.
+Call the students one at a time to add their planks to each of the towers.
 Towers can be built simultaneously. - 4.
-Compare the towers by measuring with a metric stick, yardstick, or a KEVA stick (see Measuring Perimeter with KEVA, page 1.10).
+Compare the towers by measuring with a metric stick, yardstick, or a KEVA stick (see Measuring Length with KEVA page 10).
 You may also compare the towers by holding a straight edge from one tower to the other.
-Discuss which tower has more, fewer or equal amounts.
+Discuss which tower has more, fewer, or equal amounts.